drjoew/Computer-Deconstruction-Lab-Talks/README.md

 # Computer-Deconstuction-Lab-Talks
-Talks given at CDL- Computer Deconstructinon Lab   www.compdecon.org   https://groups.io/g/cdl/topics
+Talks given at CDL- Computer Deconstruction Lab   www.compdecon.org   https://groups.io/g/cdl/topics

 Intro to Linux is to help new users of Linux decide if they want to use it on their computer